20. Training and Orientation Materials

 EVALUATING THE PROGRAM BASED ON THE ELEVEN STANDARDS

 The standards describe the necessary requirements for accreditation.
 Specific items mentioned in the standard must be present in the team's findings or the standard is not met.
 As an example, under the standard for Physical Facilities and Equipment, the last paragraph states "Facilities for the housing of animals used for teaching and research shall be sufficient in number, properly constructed, and maintained in a manner consistent with accepted animal welfare standards."
-Team members must subjectively ascertain whether or not a college's isolation facilities are appropriate and sufficient for clinical and research animals.
+Team members must subjectively ascertain whether or not a college's isolation facilities are appropriate and sufficient for clinical and research animals (see Section 21.7, Appendix G).
 Obviously, no two colleges are the same, yet they may all meet the standard in a variety of ways.

 It is important also to note that if a college fails to comply with a specific part of the standard then the entire standard has been compromised.
 However, there are many gray areas where generalizations, not specifics, are the norm.
-In these areas, the team members must look for substantial compliance.
-As an example, under the standard Library and Information Resources, it is stated that "The library shall be administered by a qualified librarian."
-Just exactly what constitutes a qualified librarian remains for the site team to determine.
+In these areas, the team members must look for compliance.
+As an example, under the standard Information Resources, it is stated that "The college shall have access to the human, digital, and physical resources for retrieval of relevant veterinary and supporting literature and necessary for development of instructional materials."
+Just exactly what constitutes human resources adequate for retrieval of relevant veterinary and supporting literature and necessary for development of instructional materials?
+This remains for the site team to determine.
 It is possible for a marginally qualified librarian to be doing a world-class job in running the library.
 What we are looking for is compliance.
 The site team needs to continuously ask two questions.
 First, does the present finding comply with the standard?
 Second, is the mission of the college being accomplished?
 Make sure enough information is provided to make a judgment decision on compliance with the standard as a whole and in a manner defendable before the full Council.

 A video illustrating interpretation of the 11 Standards of Accreditation should have been viewed.
 This video was made during the fall COE meeting wherein two hours are devoted to training (retraining) all COE members regarding the site visit and the interpretation of the standards.
 The chair of the site team and AVMA staff member will answer questions that may arise.